-**Our favorite** Cagliari has a huge variety of accommodations able to meet all needs and budgets.
+**Our pick** Cagliari has a huge variety of accommodations able to meet all needs and budgets.
 We stayed at FortyFour B&B in Via Ravenna 21 and we loved it.
 Room and bathroom were very modern and well equipped, the breakfast was perfect and plentiful, and the location ideal as it was in a quiet residential area, well connected with the public transport, close to Monte Urpinu, Bonaria basilica and cemetery, close to bus 5 stop for Parco Molentargius and Poetto beach, and around 15 minutes walk to central Via Roma.
 The owner has lived in the UK for twenty years so she speaks perfect English.
 We highly recommend it.
-Click here for more information on room vacancies and latest prices.

-If you would rather stay right on the beach side, a good option with moderate prices is B&Beach, with a choice of two rooms, one double/twin and one double.
-Located 5 km away from the city center, albeit well connected via public transport, this lovely B&B is only 1 minute from the beach, so for a relaxing summer holiday it’s ideal.
-Among the facilities, a good breakfast, free parking, free WIFI and garden.
-Click here for more information on room vacancies and latest prices.
+If you would rather stay right on the beachside, a good option with moderate prices is B&Beach, with a choice of two rooms, one double/twin and one double.
+Located 5 km away from the city centre, albeit well connected via public transport, this lovely B&B is only 1 minute from the beach, so for a relaxing summer holiday, it’s ideal.
+Among the facilities, a good breakfast, free parking, free WIFI, and garden.

 Another great option overlooking Poetto beach is Hotel Nautilus.
-Free WIFI, parking, garden and bar, every room has air conditioning, minibar, flat-screen TV and private bathroom equipped with hairdryer, towels and free toiletries.
+Free WIFI, parking, garden and bar, every room has air conditioning, minibar, flat-screen TV and a private bathroom equipped with hairdryer, towels and free toiletries.
 This one, too, lies literally 1 minute from the beach.
-Click here for more information on room availability and latest prices.

-Summer is a very busy and packed season, if you are going do book in advance!
+Summer is a very busy and packed season, if you are going, book in advance!